freeCodeCamp/freeCodeCamp/curriculum/challenges/english/14-responsive-web-design-22/learn-html-by-building-a-cat-photo-app/5dfa30b9eacea3f48c6300ad.md

 # --description--

+In previous steps you used an anchor element to turn text into a link.
+Other types of content can also be turned into a link by wrapping it in anchor tags.

-Turn the image into a link by surrounding it with necessary element tags.
+Turn the image into a link by surrounding it with anchor tags.
 Use `https://freecatphotoapp.com` as the anchor's `href` attribute value.

 # --hints--